MarkMarritt/Horse-Race-Predictor/README.md

 # Horse-Race-Predictor
 Predicts the order of a horserace, given input data.
-Tne data tables and model objects have been omitted as they belong to https://www.betturtle.com/.
+The data tables and model objects have been omitted as they belong to https://www.betturtle.com/.

 Repo draws on book Hands-On Gradient Boosting with XGBoost and scikit-learn and some code shared on kaggle.